meilisearch/documentation/learn/what_is_meilisearch/comparison_to_alternatives.md

 #### Key differences

-Contrary to Algolia, Meilisearch is open-source and written in Rust, a systems-level and modern programming language, that allows to rapidly build features.
-Rust also enables portability and flexibility, which makes the deployment of our search engines inside Virtual Machines, containers, or even Lambda@Edge, a seamless operation.
+Contrary to Algolia, Meilisearch is open-source and written in Rust, a modern systems-level programming language.
+Rust provides speed, portability, and flexibility, which makes the deployment of our search engine inside Virtual Machines, containers, or even Lambda@Edge a seamless operation.

 One of Algolia's major assets is the robust worldwide infrastructure that they offer to their customers.
-Meilisearch currently delivers a search engine and is not in a position to provide a competitive infrastructure yet.
-However, we aim it to be much more simple to deploy and maintain than Algolia's.
+Meilisearch currently delivers a search engine and is not in a position to provide a competitive infrastructure yet, but we hope one day to offer a highly available cloud solution that is simpler to deploy and maintain than Algolia's.

 #### Pricing

 The [pricing model for Algolia](https://www.algolia.com/pricing/) is based on the number of records kept and the number of API operations performed.
-It is prohibitively expensive for small and medium-sized businesses.
-Meilisearch, on the other hand, is **open-source** and can be **self-hosted**.
+It can be prohibitively expensive for small and medium-sized businesses.

-Meilisearch also offers a cloud-hosted option.
-Like with other cloud providers, pricing follows a set hourly rate based on the computing resources chosen.
-Unlike Algolia, there are no per-record or per-search fees.
+Meilisearch is **open-source** and can be **self-hosted**, but also offers a cloud-hosted product analogous to Algolia's service: Meilisearch Cloud.
+Unlike Algolia, [pricing of Meilisearch Cloud](https://www.meilisearch.com/pricing) follows a set hourly rate based on the computing resources chosen, with no per-record or per-search fees.
 You can send your cluster as much traffic or data as it can manage.
-See [Meilisearch Cloud pricing](https://www.meilisearch.com/pricing).

 ## A quick look at the search engine landscape